fperez/fperez.org-src/research/attic.rst

 the creation of fractals via `Iterated Function Systems`_ using the "chaos game" algorithm.
 The code was initially written in Turbo Pascal on a PC XT clone with monochrome Hercules graphics, later upgraded to a 386 with glorious 16-color VGA.
-This little project actually grew a fair bit, and eventually it was awarded a national educational software award and commercialized for a few years in Colombia (I didn't know anything about the Internet or open source software at the time).
+This little project actually grew a fair bit, mostly thanks to prof. Páez's combination of an unrelenting stream of new ideas and requirements backed with steady support.
+Eventually it was awarded a national educational software award and commercialized for a few years in Colombia (I didn't know anything about the Internet or open source software at the time).

 __ fisica_udea_